 Capital projects require strategic funding, and the sources vary based on the project's scale and type.
 Securing sufficient resources is one of the first hurdles in turning ambitious plans into reality.

-Common Project Funding Sources:
+Common Capital Project Funding Sources:

 - Government Budgets: Public projects like highways and schools often rely on tax revenues.